jjvhab/UHD_examineR/README.md

 (spatial and spectral filters).
 By selecting an area of interest in the plotted raster, a plot of the mean spectrum is generated (+/- sd).
-The selected spectrum can be saved to a data.frame, which can be exported as CSV file.
+The selected spectrum can be saved to a `data.frame`, which can be exported as CSV file.
 The manipulated raster can be saved to a TIF file.

 <img src="./sc.png" width="700">